-If you're looking for an advanced option to secure your communication and personal files, it might be wise to turn to PGP, which is actually one of the most popular encryption softwares used worldwide.
-OpenPGP encrypts data and creates digital signatures, and could be used to encrypt your personal files or to exchange encrypted communication.
+If you're looking for an advanced option to secure your communication and personal files, it might be wise to turn to PGP, which is one of the most popular encryption software used worldwide.
+OpenPGP encrypts data and creates digital signatures, and could be used to encrypt your files or to exchange encrypted communication.
 It protects all communication with a digital signature and is available for all operating platforms.

 VPN (Virtual Private Network)

-Anyone who is taking their online security and privacy seriously, will use a VPN – a Virtual Private Network.
+Anyone who is taking their online security and privacy seriously will use a VPN – a Virtual Private Network.
 A VPN encrypts all of your Internet data into a secure tunnel and creates a secure connection between your device and a VPN server.
 All the information travelling between your Internet-enabled device and the secure server remains invisible to any third party.

-Those who want guaranteed protection, will be disappointed that not all VPNs accept bitcoin as method of payment – but there are a few that do.
+Those who want guaranteed protection will be disappointed that not all VPNs accept bitcoin as a method of payment – but there are a few that do.
 NordVPN, for example, allows you to pay by bitcoin and, more importantly, does not store any logs.
 It also offers an option to encrypt all the data twice for extra safety, which is a rare feature for a VPN.
 A helpful kill-switch feature allows you to select Internet programmes that would be terminated if the Internet connection drops for any reason, to make sure that no unprotected online activity is exposed.

 A final word